Table of Contents:

 As the satellite map and the pix above show, the day began with a ride up the floodplain of the Haast River, with a sharp turn to the south just as I passed a collection of peaks on the north side of the Haast River.
 Here is a shot looking back at the turn and the most visible of these peaks, Mount Macfarlane.

 As I sat at the trailhead sign at the Haast Pass parking lot, a couple pulled up and asked me for some information about the trail and the view from the lookout.
 After informing them that I had only just arrived and hadn’t walked the trail, we got to talking about where we were from.
-Well, it turned out that our homes were within twenty kilometres from each other in the urban sprawl that is Toronto, Canada.
+Well, it turned out that our homes were within twenty kilometres of each other in the urban sprawl that is Toronto, Canada.

 a-stretch-of-sh6-a-few-kilometers-west-of-makarora